Neil1112/umang-docs/documentation/external/docs/general/view-privacy-policy.md

     <br/>

-Once you go through these steps, you should be able to view the details of our Privacy Policy.
+Once you go through these steps, you should be able to view the details of our _Privacy Policy_.